home / centre for automotive safety research / Publications / List / Details

 |Title||Safe Speed Limits for a Safe System: The Relationship Between Speed Limit and Fatal Crash Rate for Different Crash Types|

 |Authors||Doecke SD, Kloeden CN, Dutschke JK, Baldock MRJ|

-Method - Police reported crashes from two Australian jurisdictions were used to calculate a fatal crash rate by speed limit and crash type.
-Example ‘safe’ speed limits were defined using threshold risk levels.
+Method: Police-reported crashes from 2 Australian jurisdictions were used to calculate a fatal crash rate by speed limit and crash type.
+Example safe speed limits were defined using threshold risk levels.

 |Journal Title||Traffic Injury Prevention|